8gears/do/README.md

 ## Usage

-**Do** expects one argument on what to do.
-If more then one argument is provided they are passed on to the task.
+**Do** expects one argument on what to do, If more than one argument is provided, then the following arguments are all passed on to the task.

 ```sh
 $ ./do.sh build